mobilerobot-io/mobilerobot.io/content/projects/control-station-display/_index.md

 will be run in Kiosk mode.
 We'll need to determine all the screens that will run in Kiosk mode, but we will have our local server, serving up some cool stuff!

+## Additional SPI(?)
+Pins

+The adapter board attached to the screen has a couple additional pins that allow stuff.

+TODO: check out the pins on this display